What is Intercompany Loan?

 - Companies are not required to prove their credit standing to the related entity in the group.

-- This ensures an easier flow of funds as compared to institutional loans from banking companies.
+- It ensures an easier flow of funds than institutional loans from banking companies.

-- These loans are available at the click of mouse pointers subject to the documentation hurdle to be suffered.
+- These loans are available at the click of a mouse pointer, subject to the documentation hurdle.

-- The flexibility of the repayment terms & other terms can be agreed over between the entities & tax authorities normally have no issue with the tenor of the loans.
+- The flexibility of the repayment terms & other terms can be agreed upon between the entities & tax authorities normally have no issue with the tenor of the loans.

 Intercompany Loans vs. Capital Contribution